cemdaloglu/AML_project/README.md

 ## Research question

-**Based on related work we want to investigate whether transfer learning improves semantic segmentaion for the LULC problem for German cities to identify 5 classes, namely Artificial Areas, Agrucultural Areas, Natural and seminatural areas, Wetlands and Water.
+**Based on related work we want to investigate whether transfer learning improves semantic segmentation for the LULC problem for German cities to identify 5 classes, namely Artificial Areas, Agricultural Areas, Natural and seminatural areas, Wetlands and Water.
 Specifically, this is tested on the two cities Heidelberg and Frankfurt am Main.**

 ## Main Contribution:
 Transfer learning using a VGG16 as encoder that was pretrained on Sentinel-2 image data; and shallow network for index computation.